San Francisco families no longer 'feel safe,' hire private security amid crime spree

 Car burglaries are the biggest problem for the area, Byard told CBS SF, while petty theft and burglaries are also common.

-The city’s Central District, which includes tourist hotspots such as Fisherman's Wharf and Chinatown, struggled with a staggering 753% increase in car break-ins from May 2020 to May 2021.
+The city’s Central District, which includes tourist hot spots such as Fisherman's Wharf and Chinatown, struggled with a staggering 753% increase in car break-ins from May 2020 to May 2021.

 Instances of the crime have continued over the summer and into the fall.
 Just last week, a person was seen on video breaking car windows in the city’s Fisherman’s Wharf area, and stealing items from the vehicles.